Transformation Fetish

 Overview

-A transformation fetish, often abbreviated TF, is an erotic or imaginative fascination with the fantasy of a body being altered or reshaped: into an animal, a different person, an object, a statue, or a fantastical creature.
-The defining focus is usually the act of changing form, and the loss or shift of identity it implies, more than any particular outcome.
-Because literal transformation is impossible, the interest lives almost entirely in imagination and media, and it is not a recognised clinical diagnosis.
-This article distinguishes the ancient mythological motif from the specific modern fandom that carries the name today.
+A transformation fetish, usually shortened to TF, is an erotic or imaginative fascination with the fantasy of a body being altered or reshaped: into an animal, a different person, an object, a statue, or a fantastical creature.
+The defining focus is the process of changing form, and the shift or loss of identity it implies, more than any fixed end state.
+Because literal metamorphosis is impossible, the interest lives almost entirely in imagination, fiction, and art, and it is not a recognised clinical diagnosis.
+This article separates the ancient mythological motif from the specific late-twentieth-century online fandom that now carries the name.

 History & origins